thaysom22/gitpod-full-template-dec2020/README.md

 * Countdown timer not implemented (not essential to game)
 * Reduced number of player turns to 5 to avoid more trivial selections at end of game
 * Changed layout and content of gameover modal to display the winner's name in large and both players name's and scores below in smaller ovals - this layout also works for a tied game result.
+* Added labels to player score and player turn components on scorebaord

 ## 2. Features